ORSERDU logo

 ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer.

-ORSERDU DOSAGE MODIFICATION RECOMMENDATIONS FOR ARs
+ORSERDU DOSAGE MODIFICATION GUIDELINES FOR ARs1

 Severity